Antarctica History - 1898 -1922

 This is one of the reasons that the history of Antarctic exploration remains so popular and well known.
 The wealth of good quality records and original writings also makes the subject a rich one for researchers and historians.

-Photography too is well represented in the early expeditions by Herbert Ponting with Scott's 1910-1913 Terra Nova expedition and Frank Hurley with Shackleton's 1914-1917 Trans-Antarctic expedition aboard the Endurance.
+Photography too is well represented in the early expeditions, all the expeditions of the Heroic Age took photographs.
+The best examples are from Herbert Ponting with Scott's 1910-1913 Terra Nova expedition and Frank Hurley with Shackleton's 1914-1917 Trans-Antarctic expedition aboard the Endurance.
 Their photographs not only provide us with an excellent and comprehensive historical record, but are superb examples of the photographers art, particularly when it is considered that they were accomplished with relatively primitive equipment in what were still very much the early days of photography.

 Thus the subject becomes accessible and understandable.
 While distant, the early 20th century is still comfortably recent so that it doesn't seem like so "foreign" a time that is being described.

-A final tragic chapter to many of these stories of the "Heroic Age" was that they took place in the years just before the First World War.
+A final tragic chapter to many of these stories of the "Heroic Age" was that many of the adventures took place in the years just before the First World War.
 Many of the adventurers and members of the exploratory parties joined their countrymen on the battlefields of Europe on their return from Antarctica.
 The Great War then took a terrible toll on their numbers.
-Despite their heroism and fortitude in the frozen south, many were due to die in the appalling industrialized waste of life that characterized this war.
+Despite their heroism and fortitude in the frozen south, many were due to die in the appalling industrialized waste of life that characterized that war.

-The close of the Heroic age is generally taken coming with the death of Ernest Shackleton in 1922 from a heart attack while aboard the ship Quest at anchor at South Georgia.
-After this time Antarctic expeditions were fundamentally different, usually being much larger in scale and with back up if necessary able to summoned by radio.
+The close of the Heroic age is generally taken as coming with the death of Ernest Shackleton in 1922 from a heart attack while aboard the ship Quest at anchor at South Georgia.
+After this time Antarctic expeditions were fundamentally different, usually being much larger in scale and with back up if necessary able to summoned by radio that was not reliably available earlier.
 No longer would men set out completely alone and self contained on their adventure, the tale to be told either on their return or by the finding of their remains by later parties.

-The Heroic Age of Antarctic exploration, though it happened a century ago now is still very real and very accessible thanks to the efforts and talents of the men who chronicled and photographed the events as they happened.
+The Heroic Age of Antarctic exploration, though it happened over a century ago now is still very real and very accessible thanks to the efforts and talents of the men who chronicled and photographed the events as they happened.
+I hope you enjoy exploring of them.